ANTOGUTAR/CodeAssist/README.md

 ## Contributing

-- Pull request must have a short description as a title and a more detailed one in the description
+- Pull request must have a short description as a title and a more detailed one in the description.

 - Feature additions must include Unit/Instrumentation tests.
-This is for future stability of the app and modules.
+This is for maintaining the future stability of the app and modules.